Cobaltite: Properties

+Occurrences

+Although rare, it is mined as a significant source of the strategically important metal cobalt.
 It occurs in high-temperature hydrothermal deposits and contact metamorphic rocks.
 It occurs in association with magnetite, sphalerite, chalcopyrite, skutterudite, allanite, zoisite, scapolite, titanite, and calcite along with numerous other Co–Ni sulfides and arsenides.
-It was described as early as 1832.

 It is found chiefly in Sweden, Norway, Germany, Cornwall, England, Canada, La Cobaltera, Chile, Australia, the Democratic Republic of the Congo, and Morocco.
 Crystals have also been found at Khetri in Rajasthan, and under the name sehta the mineral was used by Indian jewellers for producing a blue enamel on gold and silver ornaments.